B-Salinas/YGO-Duel-Academy-Deck-Builder/README.md

 ### Live Link: [YGO DA Deck Builder](https://en.wikipedia.org/wiki/HTTP_404)

 **_YGO Duel Academy Deck Builder_** is a clone of Yu-Gi-Oh!
 GX: Duel Academy's in-game Deck Builder for the Gameboy Advanced, based on the famous Yu-Gi-Oh!
 Trading Card Game.
-Duelists can browse through their own cards, or create, edit, rename, and delete their decks.
+Duelists have the option to browse through their own cards, as well as create, edit, rename, and delete their decks.

 <p align="center">
   <a href="https://github.com/B-Salinas/YGO-Duel-Academy-Deck-Builder/wiki"><strong>Explore the Wiki »</strong></a>